 Over 40,000 people spent Labor Day weekend at Dragon*Con this year, transforming downtown Atlanta into pop-culture wonderland.
+The convention's guest list was impressive and included Star Trek: The Next Generation's Marina Sirtis, Jonathan Frakes, Brent Spiner, John de Lancie, and LeVar Burton, The X-Files' William B. Davis, Firefly's Jewel Staite and Morena Baccarin, and the entire main cast of the original I Dream of Jeannie.
 The annual parade drew a record number of participants, with the 501st Star Wars regiment, traditionally the largest of the marching groups, rivaled in size by several entries, including the Doctor Who contingent.
 The convention also held no less than three attempts to enter the Guinness Book of World Records, and succeeded with the Largest Gathering of Star Trek costumers with 571.
-The convention's guest list was equally impressive; my personal favorites included Star Trek: The Next Generation's Marina Sirtis, Jonathan Frakes, Brent Spiner, John de Lancie, and LeVar Burton, The X-Files' William B. Davis, AKA The Cigarette Smoking Man, Jewel Staite and Morena Baccarin from Firefly, and the entire main cast of I Dream of Jeannie.
-The lines for events much easier to deal with this year and the staff prevented people from lining up more than an hour and half in advance.
-However, registration still does not employ the computerized systems of conventions one-fourth its size, and still looks up each per-registrant in giant three-ring binders.
-As a result, wait times averaged four to five HOURS Thursday; they desperately need to streamline the process before agonized attendees revolt.
+Convention staff made an effort to keep lines under control this year by preventing people from lining up more than an hour and half in advance of each event.
+However, Dragon*Con still did not choose employ a computerized registration system, which are utilized by conventions one-fourth its size.
+Instead, registration staff had to look up each of the attendees in gigantic three-ring binders, a process which meant that registration line wait times averaged four to five HOURS on Thursday.
+They desperately need to streamline the process before attendees revolt.

 Sketch and Shiva's Weekend Breakdown: